BranikSWG/orm/1.x/relationships.md

 }
 ```

-By default, the name of the foreign key column is derived form the name of the parent table
+By default, the name of the foreign key column is derived form the [entity name]
 and the name of the candidate column.
-For example a parent table named `foo`, that has a candidate column `bar`, would be
+For example, an entity named `foo`, that has a candidate column `bar`, would be
 referenced by a foreign key set on a column named `foo_bar`.
 If the foreign key is set to a different column,
 you must specify this by using the `Opis\ORM\Core\ForeignKey` class.